-Mexico’s busy little port Playa del Carmen is a hotbed of small boutique hotels and condos for families who want to get away from large all-inclusive resorts.
-Playa del Carmen is the biggest town along the Riviera Maya, that beautiful hundred-plus-mile stretch of gold sand beaches on the Caribbean coast of Mexico’s Yucatan Peninsula.
+Mexico’s busy little port Playa del Carmen is a hotbed of small boutique hotels and condos that are the best places to stay for families who want to get away from large all-inclusive resorts.
+Once just a funky stop for the Cozumel ferry, Playa del Carmen is now the biggest town along the Riviera Maya, that beautiful 100+ mile stretch of gold sand beaches on the Caribbean coast of Mexico’s Yucatan Peninsula.

 Orienting Yourself to Playa del Carmen

 There are many, many small beachfront inns, while others have morphed into full-fledged “rustic” beach developments.
-South in Akumal and Tulum, near the beautiful beachfront Mayan ruins of Tulum, you’ll find the hideaway sand-floor bungalows (or cheap, student huts) of your dreams as well as newer, luxury boutique hotels with a New Age, yoga and wellness focus.
+South in Akumal and Tulum, near the beautiful beachfront Mayan ruins of Tulum, you’ll find the newer, luxury boutique hotels with a New Age, yoga and wellness focus.

-Petite Lafitte (+52-984/877-4000) For more than 30 years, its beachfront location in Puerto Juarez (at Km 62 of the Cancun-Tulum Highway about 11 kms north of the Playa town center) has symbolized the laid back style of the Yucatan coast, even before the “Riviera Maya” name was coined.
-With ocean and garden view standard rooms and bungalows, a restaurant, a poolside bar and grill and a friendly and experiences staff, the Petite Lafitte is an ideal spot for those seeking relaxation and privacy.
-Peak rates start at $250/N, while summer rates are as low as $160/N. Rates will include breakfast, dinner, and taxes. .
+For more than 30 years, the beachfront location of Petit Lafitte in Puerto Juarez has symbolized the laid back, New Age style of the Yucatan coast, even before the “Riviera Maya” name was coined.
+You’ll find ocean and gardenview standard rooms and bungalows, a yoga team and temazcal sweat lodge for ritual cleansings.
+The restaurant El Fogón del Capitán serves up Instagrammable artisanal Maya, Mexico, Caribbean fare and vegetarian options.
+Thanks to its friendly staff, Petit Lafitte remains an ideal spot for those seeking relaxation and privacy.
+Rates include breakfast, dinner and taxes.

 Having said there are dozens of inns in every price range, we asked some local insiders to select the smaller hotels that would welcome kids and still provide a good night’s sleep and easy beach access.
 From what we learned, here are the top picks within the small lanes of Playa del Carmen: